Henry Cole (presenter): Personal life

 Between the age of 19 and 24, Cole battled an addiction to Heroin.
 He is married to Janie, and has two sons, Charlie and Tom.
-Cole's dogs, Jelly Bean and Jelly Tot; Norwich Terriers, appear on many of his TV programmes.
+Cole's Norwich Terrier dogs, Jelly Bean and Jelly Tot, appear on many of his TV programmes.
+In September 2026, Cole announced that he had been diagnosed with stomach cancer and was to undergo an operation to remove it.